Types and Stages Of Endometriosis

 In this form of the condition, the disease has spread to your ovaries and is causing certain types of cysts to form.
 The cysts are problematic as they can cause pain and affect fertility.

-Category III: Deep Infiltrating Endometriosis I (DIE I)
+CATEGORY III: DEEP INFILTRATING ENDOMETRIOSIS I (DIE I)

-The first “deep” category occurs when endometriosis affects other organs and tissue in your pelvic area, such as the ovaries, fallopian tubes, uterus, bladder, and bowel.
+The first “deep” category occurs when endometriosis affects other organs and tissue in your pelvic cavity, such as the ovaries, fallopian tubes, uterus, bladder, and bowel.
 It can cause severe pain and organ dysfunction, such as a frozen pelvis where multiple organs are stuck or glued to each other.

-Category IV: Deep Infiltrating Endometriosis II (DIE II)
+CATEGORY IV: DEEP INFILTRATING ENDOMETRIOSIS II (DIE II)

 This severe form of the disease has adhesions that are so dense, patients are at high risk of needing surgery or experiencing infertility.